Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Results

-\paragraph{Predictability by subcellular localisation.} We also evaluated the prediction error measured by $r^2$ broken down by subcellular localisation of the gene product as catalogued in the Human Protein Atlas (\url{https://www.proteinatlas.org/}) \cite{thul2017subcellular}.
-We observed that gene products localised in cytosol and nucleoplasm and vesicles were overall associated with higher SMAPEs compared to those localised in nucleoli and endoplasmatic reticulum -- a pattern that held across both protein and transcript abundances as well as macrophage polarisation states (\Cref{fig:subcellular_localisation}).
+\paragraph{Predictability by subcellular localisation.} We also evaluated the prediction error measured by $r^2$ broken down by subcellular localisation of the gene product as catalogued in the Human Protein Atlas (\url{https://www.proteinatlas.org/}) \cite{thul2017subcellular}. \correctednn{We observed that gene products localised in plasma membrane and vesicles were overall associated with higher $r^2$ compared to other subcellular localisations -- a pattern that held with some exceptions (e.g. M1 proteomics) across both protein and transcript abundances as well as macrophage polarisation states (\Cref{fig:subcellular_localisation})}.

-\paragraph{Predictability by pathway membership and abundance.} We also evaluated whether and to what degree there are linear associations between select properties of genes (pathway membership, localisation and abundance levels) and their predictability as measured by the $r^2$ correlation coefficient between \themethod{} predicted and experimentally observed test set abundance levels.
-With the exception of M1 transcriptomics, we observed that abundances are more predictable for on average more highly expressed protein products, and that membership in a variety of pathways is associated with differences in predictability of protein and transcript abundances (\Cref{fig:forest_plot}).
+\paragraph{Predictability by pathway membership, number of modes of the measurement distribution, and abundance.} We also evaluated whether and to what degree there are linear associations between select properties of genes (pathway membership, localisation and abundance levels) and their predictability as measured by the $r^2$ value between \themethod{} predicted and experimentally observed test set abundance levels.
+We observed that abundances are more predictable on average for more highly expressed protein products, and that membership in a variety of pathways is associated with differences in predictability of protein and transcript abundances (\Cref{fig:forest_plot}).